onchainengineering/hmi-wirtual/examples/templates/do-linux/README.md

 ### Authentication

-This template assumes that coderd is run in an environment that is authenticated with Digital Ocean.
-Obtain a [Digital Ocean Personal Access Token](https://cloud.digitalocean.com/account/api/tokens) and set the environment variable `DIGITALOCEAN_TOKEN` to the access token before starting coderd.
+This template assumes that wirtuald is run in an environment that is authenticated with Digital Ocean.
+Obtain a [Digital Ocean Personal Access Token](https://cloud.digitalocean.com/account/api/tokens) and set the environment variable `DIGITALOCEAN_TOKEN` to the access token before starting wirtuald.
 For other ways to authenticate [consult the Terraform docs](https://registry.terraform.io/providers/digitalocean/digitalocean/latest/docs).

 ## Architecture